autonlab/tad/README.md

 First is the date.

-The second is a block of counts for the current time window in the target and baseline when not considering keywords specified.
+The second is a block of counts for the current time window in the target and baseline.
 In this block, the first column and every second column after that represent the counts in the target window.
 The second column and every second column after that represent the counts in the reference window.
-There are four such pairs representing the four ad stratifications: overall, local, new to town, and first post.
+There are four such pairs representing the four ad stratifications: overall, local, new to town, and first post. (**NOTE** If stratification is disabled, there is only one pair: overall).
 Therefore, this block has eight fields ordered as follows:

 ```
 target (overall), reference (overall), target (local), reference (local), ...
 ```

-And, again, these represent counts in the current time window, not taking into account keywords.

-The next block is exactly the same as the last, except it shows counts in the current time window for ads including the specified keywords.
-(If you don't specify keywords these will all be zeros.)
-The same stratification as above exists.

-There are two more blocks structured identically, representing the counts in the reference period without and with keywords.
+There is another block structured identically, representing the counts in the reference period.

-Finally, there are two blocks of four p-values each.
-The first four are for the counts without keywords, the last four with.
-In each block they are ordered by the same stratification as above: overall, local, new to town, and first.
+Finally, there is a block of four p-values.
+They are ordered by the same stratification as above: overall, local, new to town, and first.
+(Or only overall in the case stratification is disabled.)
 So that looks like this:

 ```
-p-value (no keywords; overall), p-value (no keywords; local), ...
+p-value (overall), p-value (local), ...
 ```

 Configuring input: flatfiles